blowuppp/DOC2/README.md

 # DOC2
 This is another doc.
 I have uodated it once :-)
-this is the second amend
+this is the second amend ...and a third tweak.